amuhebwa/messenger-bot-tutorial/Tutorial.md

     const token = process.env.FB_PAGE_ACCESS_TOKEN
     ```

-2. Update your index.js so that instead of logging the incoming message, it calls a function to process it.
+2. Update your index.js so that instead of simply logging the incoming message, it calls the function to process it.

     So change this line (it should be line 78):
     ```javascript